michelfernandez/cove/site/content/english/_index.md

 {{< /content >}}

 {{< content top=6 width=narrow >}}
-{{% collapsible 1 "E-signature standards according to ZertES/eIDAS" "check" %}}
+{{% collapsible 1 "E-signature standards according to eIDAS/ZertES" "check" %}}
 Skribble works with legally defined e-signature standards: The qualified electronic signature (QES), the advanced electronic signature (AES) and the simple electronic signature (SES).
 {{% /collapsible %}}

-{{% collapsible 2 "Requirement of written form according to OR/BGB" "check" %}}
+{{% collapsible 2 "Requirement of written form according to BGB/OR" "check" %}}
-The qualified electronic signature (QES) available on Skribble is legally equivalent to a handwritten signature in Switzerland and the EU (eg. OR in Switzerland or BGB in Germany).
+The qualified electronic signature (QES) available on Skribble is legally equivalent to a handwritten signature in the EU and Switzerland (eg. BGB in Germany or OR in Switzerland).
 {{% /collapsible %}}

 {{% collapsible 3 "Data protection according to FADP/GDPR" "check" %}}